louiskwt/teach-myself-cs/programming/cs61a/NOTES.md

 Mutually recursive functions can be turned into a single recursive function by breaking the abstraction boundary between the two functions

+Tree Recursion

+- a function calls itself more than once
+- each call branches into multiple smaller calls, each of which branches into yet smaller calls...
+- not so efficient

+We can think of a tree-recursive function as exploring different possibilities